Community invited to Passover event in Idaho Falls - East Idaho News

 Community invited to Passover event in Idaho FallsPublished at | Updated at

-IDAHO FALLS – A beloved Jewish tradition is being held in Idaho Falls Wednesday night just in time for Easter.
+IDAHO FALLS – A beloved Jewish tradition is being held in Idaho Falls Wednesday night.

 Chabad-Lubavitch of Idaho, a Boise-based Jewish outreach organization, is hosting Passover Seder, a festive ritual meal celebrating the Jewish people’s exodus from slavery in ancient Egypt, as told in the Bible.